-TLDR; I debated parli in high school for 3 years and have been coaching PF, LD, and Parli for the last 4 years since then, close to a full time job.
-I try do be as tabula rasa as I can be.
+TLDR; I debated parli in high school for 3 years and have been coaching PF, LD, and Parli for the last 5 years since then - close to a full-time job.
+I try do be as tabula rasa as possible.
 Refer to specifics below

 Philosophy of Debate:

 Debate is an activity to show off the intelligence, hard work, and creativity of students with the ultimate goal of promoting education, sportsmanship, and personal advocacy.
 Each side in the round must demonstrate why they are the better debater, and thus, why they should receive my vote.
-This entails all aspects of a debate including speaking ability, case rhetoric, in-and-out of round decorum, and of course the overall argumentation of each speaker.
-Also remember to have fun too.
+This entails all aspects of debate including speaking ability, case rhetoric, in-and-out-of round decorum, and most importantly the overall argumentation of each speaker.
+Also, remember to have fun too.

 I am practically a Tabula Rasa judge.
 “Tab” judges claim to begin the debate with no assumptions on what is proper to vote on.
 "Tab" judges expect teams to show why arguments should be voted on, instead of assuming a certain paradigm.
 Although I will default all theory to upholding education unless otherwise told

-I will ALWAYS disclose even if the tournament tells me not to.
-It is my ethical duty as a debate instructor and judge to give you the best feedback I can after a round and increase your education.
-No one will stop me!
+I will ALWAYS TRY to disclose even if the tournament tells me not to.
+It is my ethical duty as a debate instructor and judge to give you the best feedback I can after the round and increase your education.

 Judge preferences that must be met:

-When reading a constructive case or rebutting on the flow, debaters must sign post every argument and every response.
+When reading a constructive case or rebutting on the flow, debaters must signpost every argument and every response (Parli).
 If you don’t tell me where to flow, I won’t write your argument.
 You also must have voter issues in your last speech.
 Make my job as a judge easier by telling me verbatim, why I should vote for you.

 Depending on the burdens implied within the resolution, I will default neg if I have nothing to vote on. (presumption)

 Kritiks.
 I believe a “K” is an important tool that debater’s should have within their power to use when it is deemed necessary.
 That being said, I would strongly suggest that you not throw a “K” in a round simply because you think it’s the best way to win the round.
 It should be used with meaning and genuinity to fight actually oppressive, misogynistic, dehumanizing, and explicitly exploitative arguments made by your opponents.
-If you run a generic “CAP BAD K” just because it’s the easy way out in the round, I’ll probably be very upset with you.
 When reading a "K" it will be more beneficial for you to slow down and explain its content rather than read faster to get more lines off.
 It's pretty crucial that I actually understand what I'm voting on if It's something you're telling me "I'm morally obligated to do."
-I would prefer to see a case debate but I consider myself tabula rasa so just because I might not like your K, there is an equal chance of me voting or not voting for it.
-I think it's important to disclose this bias, because no human is perfect and we do all have bias.
+I am open to hearing K's but it has been a year since I judged one so I would be a little rusty.

 Most Ks I vote on do a really good job of explaining how their solvency actually changes things outside of the debate space.
 At the point where you can’t or don't explain how voting on the K makes a tangible difference in the world, there really isn't a difference between pre and post fiat impacts.
 I implore you to take note of this when running or defending against a K.

-Speed is fine.
+Speed is generally fine.
 I am not great with spreading though.
 If your opponents say “slow down” in round and you do not comply, there is a good chance you will lose.
-If I can’t understand you I will raise my pen and not attempt to flow.
+If I can’t understand you I will raise my hands and not attempt to flow.

 I will only agree to 30 speaker point theory if it’s warranted with a reason for norms of abuse that is applicable to the debater’s in the round.
 I will not extend it automatically to everyone just because you all agree to it.